Indezine Logo

 1. Select the shape, and press any of the four arrow keys on the keyboard to nudge the shape towards any of the four directions: top, right, bottom, or left.

-2. To move the selected shape in even smaller increments, hold down the Control key while you press the arrow keys.
-Sometimes you may find that there is no real difference between pressing the arrow keys while holding the Control key (or not), but there is a difference, especially when you are trying to reduce or increase the empty space between two adjacent slide objects.
+2. To nudge the selected shape in even smaller increments, hold down the Control key while you press the arrow keys.
+Sometimes, you may find that there is no real difference between pressing the arrow keys while holding the Control key, or not.
+However, there is a difference, especially when you are trying to reduce or increase the empty space between two adjacent slide objects.

 4. Selected shape being moved by dragging